babaiyu/babaiyu/README.md

 </div>

 <h2 style="text-align: center;">Hi there!
 My name is Bayu Permana Putra. 👋🤓</h2>
-<p style="text-align: center;">I'm a Mobile Engineer which is React Native.
+<p style="text-align: center;">I'm a Mobile Engineer React Native.
 I'm from Indonesia.
+Most language programming that i using is Javascript and Typescript.
 I'm also currently lecture at Binus University while working in my company.
-I love to passionate about mobile apps technology, web apps, progressive web apps, NodeJS, moreover.
-I'm not only developing and building things, I also enjoy to playing game like Valorant, Fortnite, and Brawlhalla.</p>
+I love to passionate about mobile apps technology, web apps, progressive web apps.
+I'm not only developing and building things, i also playing Valorant</p>

 ### 📖 What language programming i am currently use